Andrew Young Koh, MD $$

 Biography

-Andrew Y. Koh, MD, is the Director of Pediatric Cellular and ImmunoTherapeutics Program (CITP) at Children’s Health℠ and an Associate Professor of Pediatrics and Microbiology at UT Southwestern.
+Andrew Y. Koh, MD, is the Director of Pediatric Cellular and ImmunoTherapeutics Program (CITP) at Children’s Health℠ and a Professor of Pediatrics and Microbiology at UT Southwestern.
 He specializes in treating cancer, immune deficiencies, bone marrow failure syndromes, and blood disorders including sickle cell anemia and beta thalassemia.

 To me, there is no greater opportunity to make a difference than to cure a child of a potentially fatal illness.
 It is a privilege and an honor.